OxfordIonTrapGroup/wand/README.md

 ## Installation

-From inside Oxford, this is installed as part of the `artiq_env` Conda package.
+From inside Oxford, this is installed as part of the `artiq-oitg` Poetry meta-package.

 From outside Oxford, use Pip to install into an [ARTIQ](https://github.com/m-labs/artiq) Conda environment.
 You may also need to Pip install a couple of extra packages like `pydaqmx`.